 5. That Coat Doesn't Comb Itself

-Persians might be laid-back, but their fur is famously high maintenance.
-If you're going to buy a long-haired breed like a Persian, expect to comb its hair every single day.
+A Persian cat might be laid-back, but its fur is famously high maintenance.
+If you're going to buy a long-haired breed like a Persian cat breed, expect to comb its hair every single day.

 "Because their coat is long and slightly greasy, Persians get mats [clumps or knots of hair] very quickly under their armpits, behind their hind legs and behind their ears," says MacArthur.
 "If you don't comb them once a day, in a week you'll have little mats."

 And while short-haired housecats can be left to lick themselves clean, a purebred Persian should be bathed regularly.
 Breeders like MacArthur start bathing her kittens early to accustom them to weekly scrubbings.

 The upside of all that combing and shampooing Persian cat owners have to do is that their feline friend will shed less.

 Cats are notoriously crafty, wily and smart.
 Before raising Persians, MacArthur bred German Shepherds, one of the most intelligent dogs on the planet.